 Lake View - Brownville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Lake View - Brownville rank slightly lower than the national average.
-14.91% of adults 25 and older in Lake View - Brownville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Lake View - Brownville with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.91% of adults in Lake View - Brownville have a bachelor's degree or advanced degree.

 The per capita income in Lake View - Brownville in 2022 was $29,745, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,980 for a family of four.
 However, Lake View - Brownville contains both very wealthy and poor people as well.